skullfort/project-3/README.md

 Last Update: 2023-04-24

 Bike Share Toronto is a bike-sharing system that's been expanding since 2011.
-The aim of this project is to create interactive visualization tools that shed light on ridership within the system after one year of the launch of its 4-year growth plan (2022-2025).
+The aim of this project is to create interactive visualization tools that shed light on trends in ridership within the system one year after the launch of its 4-year growth plan (2022-2025).
 The web deloyment of these visualizations can be found [here](https://skullfort.github.io/bst-demo).
 The workflow for the project is documented as follows.

 ## ETL